 The fact is, every solution has its downside.
 But we have to do something, and Gibbs’s approach suggests that that something might as well be fossil fuels.
 Which is no solution at all.

 We invite you to join us in expanding awareness of innovative solutions.
-Teamwork gives you clout, and our team is fun to work with—for both kids and adults.
+Download our three Eco Cheat Sheets, and keep an eye on our newsletter for creative ways we can work together.
+Teamwork gives you clout, and we’ll be offering fun and practical opportunities for both kids and adults to engage.

 What other solutions might there be?